-• Bruno Rivalan, Director of Action Santé Mondiale/Global Health Advocates (remotely connected)
+Bruno Rivalan, Director of Action Santé Mondiale/Global Health Advocates (remotely connected)

-Civil Society has several issues to raise related to processes for transitioning away from external finance.
-They include the need to revisit the criteria for eligibility as the current use of GNI often does not reflect countries ability sustains and scale up services.
+Civil Society (CS) has several issues to raise related to processes for transitioning away from external finance.
+They include the need to revisit the criteria for eligibility as the current use of GNI often does not reflect a country's ability to sustain and scale up services.
 We also believe the goal of transition needs to be clearer and criteria for the process should reflect this.
-There is also need for more clarity on support needs before during and after transitioning away from external finance.
+There is also a need for more clarity on support needs before, during and after transitioning away from external finance.
 Social contracting is an area where more work is needed directly related to CS work in many countries.
-There is acknowledgement of the importance of political commitment, for addressing issues coming up in relation to transition but limited work has been done one this.
-For whatever reasons, countries are sometimes unaware they will be transitioning until this actually happens and critically parliamentarians are not involved.
-We have seen epidemics come back when support to marginalized populations is reduced.
+There is acknowledgement of the importance of political commitment for addressing issues coming up in relation to transition but limited work has been done on this.
+For whatever reasons, countries are sometimes unaware that they will be transitioning until it actually happens and, critically, parliamentarians are not involved.
+We have seen epidemics return when support to marginalized populations is reduced.
 The group could add value by sharing experience at country level in supporting system level advocacy.
-Currently advocacy happens more by program, but there is need for more horizontal advocacy on social accountability and community mobilization.
+Currently, advocacy happens more by programme, but there is a need for more horizontal advocacy on social accountability and community mobilization.